xtuml/bridgepoint/doc-bridgepoint/notes/11479_terminator_services/11479_terminator_services_int.md

 updated.
 Instead of having two different filters `*.int` and `*.mod`, a single filter `*.int;*.mod` is used.
 This causes the file selection dialog to allow users to select `.int` and `.mod` files simultaneously without the need to change the selection filter in the drop down menu.
+This change is for the "Import terminators from file..." menu option.

 6.2 This change affects the persistence format of instances related to deployments.
 Because of this, the existing GPS Watch example will not load